ether/ep_headerauth/README.md

 The headers used by the plugin can be customized.

-To use this plugin the `trustProxy` and `requireAuthentication` config items must be set to true, otherwise it won't work as excepted.
+To use this plugin the `trustProxy` and `requireAuthentication` config items must be set to true, otherwise it won't work as expected.

 ## Configuration